 While not distributing gains, the funds at times realize net gains during a given fiscal year.
 Often a fund will offset any realized gains with realized losses, or use retained loss carryovers to offset gains, thus providing shareholders zero capital gains distributions.
-In 2017, the Vanguard Pacific Stock Market Index fund and the Vanguard FTSE All-World ex US Small Cap Index fund both used loss carryovers to offset realized gains.
+In 2018, the Vanguard Europe Stock Market Index fund, the Vanguard Pacific Stock Market Index fund and the Vanguard FTSE All-World ex US Small Cap Index fund used loss carryovers to offset realized gains.

 In addition, Vanguard international index funds contain both mutual fund share classes and exchange-traded fund share classes.
 The exchange-traded funds frequently realize in-kind redemption gains.
 Because in-kind redemption gains are not taxed to the fund or its shareholders, the fund manager will usually select shares with the lowest tax basis for redemption baskets.